iwhillock/Atmos/README.md

 ----
 ### NAMING
-- Each Atmos devices in a Live Set can be given a unique name.
+- Each Atmos device in a Live Set can be given a unique name.
 - This is to help organize multiple instances of the device, and also for external control.
 ### LOADING A FILE
 - a file can be loaded by clicking the "LOAD" button, or by dragging and dropping a file onto the path name.
 - all files within the live set used in the Atmos devices are stored in a Menu, and can be accessed with the green arrow.
 ### PLAYBACK
 - Fade in and fade out times: fade occurs when the soundfile is turned on or off.
-	- when a file is fading out, clicking the emain button once more stops the file instantly.
+	- when a file is fading out, clicking the main button once more stops the file instantly.
 	- hitting the "reset" button stops playback of all Atmos instances instantly.
 - MIDI trigger on/off: each device can be triggered on or off with a midi note.
 - Oneshot: plays the sound file once from start to end